Here Technologies: HERE Auto

-The 2016 Jaguar Cars XF and XJ models incorporate HERE drive guidance in their in-car infotainment systems.
+The 2016 Jaguar Cars XF and XJ models incorporate HERE map technology drive guidance in their in-car infotainment systems.
 All of the features of the HERE suite are available to the driver, including maps, navigation, and social sharing using Glympse.
 Another feature of HERE Auto is the ability to plan the journey from the Android or iOS app before entering the car.
 Country and region maps are also able to be downloaded directly to the flash-based storage of the HERE Auto system itself, much like the ability to store offline maps on devices using the Android/iOS HERE apps.

 HERE MapCare

-HERE MapCare was first implemented with Volvo vehicles in 2009 and has since spread to at least 23 other manufacturers (such as Hyundai, Mazda and Mitsubishi) utilising HERE maps data in their infotainment systems.
+HERE MapCare was first implemented with Volvo vehicles in 2009 and has since spread to at least 23 other manufacturers (such as Hyundai, Mazda and Mitsubishi) utilizing HERE maps data in their infotainment systems.
 HERE map data is updated for a period of around three years from the date of purchase of the vehicle and is performed at the time of service from the car dealer.
 There is also the option of updating maps data via USB memory stick or memory card.